l1997i/LiM3D/README.md

 ### ScribbleKITTI
 Please download `ScribbleKITTI` [scribble annotations](https://data.vision.ee.ethz.ch/ouenal/scribblekitti.zip) and unzip in the same directory.
 Each sequence in the train-set (00-07, 09-10) should contain the `velodyne`, `labels` and `scribbles` directories.

-Move the `sequences` folder or make a symbolic link to a new directoy inside the project dir called `data/`.
+Move the `sequences` folder or make a symbolic link to a new directory inside the project dir called `data/`.
 Alternatively, edit the `dataset: root_dir` field of each config file to point to the sequences folder.

 ## Environment Setup